owyand/ClassRosterApp/README.md

 # ClassRosterApp
 an app which interacts with the user through the console and stores data in a file.
-It includes a menu of options and can manipulate, add, delete Student objects and their respective information
+It includes a menu of options and can manipulate, add, delete Student objects and their respective information.
+It was designed using an Agile approach and an MVC design.
+It has also been tested using JUnit.
+The idea for this app is to assist a teacher or administrator with the creation, reading, updating, and deletion of student information (CRUD) while documenting in file the students information.